rhaynet/Miwok_App/README.md

 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app displays lists of vocabulary words for the user to learn the Miwok language. with audio sounds and a smooth user experience
 Used in a Udacity course in the Beginning Android Nanodegree.

 Pre-requisites